Gorges and nature experience

 Gorges with hi(stories)

-Wild and mystical: Alpbachtal’s gorges offer a nature experience of a special kind.
-Thundering mountain streams, jagged rocks, shady trails – hiking through the gorges and ravines of the region isn't just a pleasure on hot summer days.
+Wild and mystical: the Alpbachtal’s gorges offer a nature experience of a special kind.
+Thundering mountain streams, jagged rocks, shady trails – hiking through the gorges and ravines of the region is always a pleasure - not only on hot summer days.

 Three impressive gorges invite hiking enthusiasts and nature lovers to embark on an adventure through the Alpbachtal wilderness where these unique spectacles of nature, the Tiefenbach, Kaiser and Kundl Gorges, unfold.